How Realtors Can Conquer Facebook Ads

 You may get .24% (that’s point-two-four) of your audience clicking on your ad.
 You will pay more money!

 But if you advertised to people who expressed interest in living in the area where the home is being sold, then you will pay a lot less because a higher percentage of that audience will click on your ad.
+This is the real power behind social media real estate mareketing.

 As mentioned before, finding your exact audience is incredibly difficult.
 It’s even harder with the new Facebook limitations that are coming out.